Alan Sacks: Television

-Film Projects
+Film projects

 In 1984, after a project involving the band The Runaways imploded, he took the footage and incorporated it into a plot about a director working under the gun to finish a movie starring Joan Jett.
 The resulting film, Du-Beat-e-o, set against the backdrop of the then-burgeoning L.A.
 Hardcore Punk scene, starred Ray Sharkey and Derf Scratch of the band Fear.

 In 1986, he wrote and produced the skateboarding film Thrashin' starring Josh Brolin, Robert Rusler, and Pamela Gidley.
 The film is notable for featuring a music performance by the original incarnation of the band Red Hot Chili Peppers.

 Sacks also produced several documentaries, including Elko: The Cowboy Gathering, in 1994, and the video His Holiness the Dalai Lama: Compassion as a Source Of Happiness in 2007.

 Theater

-Sacks wrote, directed and co-produced the Off-Broadway production Lenny Bruce (In His Own Words).
+Sacks wrote, directed, and co-produced the Off-Broadway production Lenny Bruce (In His Own Words).

 Music

-Sacks is former manager of the metal group Unlocking the Truth.
+Sacks was a manager of the metal group Unlocking the Truth.
 He helped the group secure a six-album record deal with Sony Music worth upwards of $1.7 million.

-Personal life
+Personal life and death

-Alan Sacks currently resides in Los Angeles with his wife and youngest daughter.
-Along with producing, he was also a Professor Emeritus at Los Angeles Valley College.
-He taught classes on Film, TV, and Broadcasting until his retirement from teaching in 2007.
+Sacks later resided in Los Angeles with his wife and youngest daughter.
+Along with producing, he was also a professor emeritus at Los Angeles Valley College.
+He taught classes on film, television, and broadcasting until his retirement from teaching in 2007.

+Sacks died from lymphoma in New York on October 22, 2024, at the age of 81.